-Often, just as important as a special gift, are the words that accompany it.
-Especially words to acknowledge loss.
+When someone is grieving, the sympathy note is as important as the gift that accompanies it.
+Writing a sympathy note is not easy.
+Especially words that acknowledge a loss.
 We want to say something meaningful and comforting.
 Signing a name to the card isn’t enough.

 Expressing condolence is not easy, even for those of us who write for a living.
 How to find the words without sounding clichéd or cloying?
 Here are a few suggestions.